-Decision making is an intellectual process for selection of the best alternative from available two or more alternatives to reach to the desired result.
+Decision-making is an intellectual process for the selection of the best alternative from two or more alternatives to reach the desired result.

-The decision making classified in several categories, according to their methods, thinking, and requirements.
+The decision is classified into several categories, according to their methods, thinking, and requirements.

 1. Routine and Basic Decision Making

-The decisions which are taken by any person in his personal capacity, and not as a member of the organization are known as a personal decision, for example, decisions for leave, dress, resigning the organization and accepting or rejecting promotions, etc.
+The decisions that are taken by any person in his personal capacity, and not as a member of the organization are known as personal decisions, for example, decisions for leave, dress, resigning from the organization and accepting or rejecting promotions, etc.

 The organizational or institutional decisions are which are taken by the executives or officers in their formal capacity and which may be delegated to other persons.

 When the size of the business unit is small and the decisions to be taken do not require high, specific, and technical knowledge, then the decisions for various problems are normally taken by the managers themselves.

 Such decisions are known as individual decision-making techniques.